I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprinterextensionasyncoperation-cancel.md

 <p>This method guarantees that the callback object will not be invoked.
 No other form of status is provided, such as a way to check to see if the operation has been canceled.
 Also, note that this method does not wait for the cancellation to be processed - it returns immediately.</p>

-<p>This method guarantees that the callback object will not be invoked.
-No other form of status is provided, such as a way to check to see if the operation has been canceled.
-Also, note that this method does not wait for the cancellation to be processed - it returns immediately.</p>

 ## -requirements
 <table>
 <tr>